Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 Cava de Guarda is the basic ageing category.
 It requires a minimum of 9 months of lees contact.

-Lees are the spent yeast left in contact with the wine during bottle ageing.
+Lees are the dead yeast left in contact with the wine during bottle ageing.
 That contact helps build texture and complexity over time.

 Cava de Guarda is the broadest and most commercially important category.
 Many bottles in this tier are made to be fresh, lively, and affordable rather than deep or age-worthy.
 In terms of volume of production, most Cava falls within this category.